Vector vs ArrayList in Java

 Note: ArrayList is preferable when there is no specific requirement to use vector.

-ArrayList elements are: Practice.GeeksforGeeks.org quiz.GeeksforGeeks.org code.GeeksforGeeks.org contribute.GeeksforGeeks.org Vector elements are: Practice quiz code
+ArrayList elements are: Practice.GeeksforGeeks.org www.GeeksforGeeks.org code.GeeksforGeeks.org contribute.GeeksforGeeks.org Vector elements are: Practice quiz code

 How to choose between ArrayList and Vector?